ietf-wg-cellar/matroska-specification/cellar-codec/block_additional_mappings_intro.md

 `Block Additional Mappings` define the `BlockAddIDType` value reserved to identify that type of data as well as providing an optional label stored within the `BlockAddIDName` element.
-When the `Block Additional Mapping` is dependent on additional contextual information, then the Mapping **SHOULD** describe how such additional contextual information is stored within the `BlockAddIDExtraData` element.
+When the `Block Additional Mapping` is dependent on additional contextual information, then the Mapping **MUST** describe how such additional contextual information is stored within the `BlockAddIDExtraData` element.

 ## Defining Block Addition Mappings